dmuth/docker-in-vagrant/README.md

 If you've set up the suggested aliases, they'll make development simpler.
 Here are a few things I like to use:
 - `docker-destroy; docker-start` - Blow away and build a new VM
-- `docker-check-time` - Check the system time versus the VM time.
-Run `docker-restart` if they've fallen out of sync.
 - `docker-ssh` - Open an SSH connection to the VM.